• Europes biggest bike selection

 🫂

-We write quite a lot about bikepacking and traveling by bike for the fact that there was not yet a single real travel story on our blog...
-High time, therefore, that you can experience firsthand what you can experience on a bikepacking trip.
-And perfect timing that Paul, photographer and bike lover just took an adventurous tour through the Balkans and was willing to share it with us.
+We write quite a lot about bikepacking and traveling by bike because there was not yet a single real travel story on our blog.
+It is high time that you experience firsthand what you can experience on a bikepacking trip.
+It was perfect timing that Paul, a photographer and bike lover, had just taken an adventurous tour through the Balkans and was willing to share it with us.
 Drum roll please for: Balkan Voyage by Paul Marschner.

 When I finally hold the train ticket to Zagreb in my hands six weeks before departure, I realize: I'm really doing this!
 I had spent long evenings in front of the laptop, browsed through maps and travel reports, created at least 5 routes and pestered just as many friends with questions of all kinds.
-One thing is for sure this time: less kilometers, more photos, more coffee, more ice cream, more food, more immersion in the unknown.
-According to the planned route, I will cycle from Zagreb via Banja Luka to Sarajevo and from there to the Durmitor National Park, then once across Montenegro to Kotor, pretty straight and coastal back through Bosnia, there are a few sections of the "Transbalkan Race" in Croatia I still want to take and I want to experience a bit of urban flair in Ljubljana.
-Then over the mountain again to Villach before it goes back home by train.
+This time, one thing is for sure: fewer kilometers, more photos, more coffee, more ice cream, more food, and more immersion in the unknown.
+According to the planned route, I will cycle from Zagreb via Banja Luka to Sarajevo and from there to the Durmitor National Park, then once across Montenegro to Kotor, pretty straight and coastal back through Bosnia, there are a few sections of the "Transbalkan Race" in Croatia I still want to take.
+I want to experience a bit of urban flair in Ljubljana.
+Then, over the mountain to Villach before it goes home by train.
 20 days, about 1,700 kilometers and almost 25,000 meters of altitude.

 1. Preparation is everything, or is it?